pantheon-systems/documentation/source/content/localdev.md

 ---
 title: Use Pantheon Localdev to Develop Sites Locally
 description: Localdev makes it easy to develop your sites locally with the Pantheon workflow.
-tags: [manage, tools, workflow]
+tags: [Localdev, tools, workflow]
-categories: [manage,develop]
+categories: [develop]
 earlyaccess: true
 earlynote: The documentation on this page discusses features and options that are still in production.
 Pantheon Support for Localdev may be limited.
 contributors: [edwardangert]
-reviewed: "2020-01-07"
+reviewed: "2020-01-13"
 ---

 Pantheon offers a number of [ways to connect to your site](/guides/quickstart/connection-modes/).
 In addition to Git and SFTP modes, [Pantheon Localdev](https://pantheon.io/localdev) gives you a graphical interface to your Pantheon sites, complete with a containerized local environment that makes it easy to develop and preview your site locally while still maintaining the [Pantheon Workflow](/pantheon-workflow/).